AJNOURI/topconfig/README.md

            cback [-gh] [ -v | -w ] FILE
            cback --version

-Process router list and parameters from FILE (yaml format) and backup configuration files with optional git version control.
+Read a list of routers and associated  credentials from FILE (yaml format) and backup configuration files with optional git version control.

 ### Arguments: